Should you buy a used electric van?

 As with any used vehicle, you should check its overall condition, inspecting the bodywork closely, checking the tyres are up to scratch and that all the electronics on board work.
 Then go over the service history of the van, and, if applicable, its MoT history.
 Any advisories or missed services should be questioned.
 There are few additional points to consider when buying a used electric van, however; here we outline the main ones.

 Make sure a used electric van suits your needs

-If you’re using the van for business and trade purposes, think about the type of driving you’ll regularly be doing.
-Are you often on the motorway, or are you more likely to be based in towns with frequent access to public charging.
-If you’re travelling up and down the county, doing many miles a day, an electric van may not be the ideal solution.
+If you want to use an electric van for business purposes, think about the type of driving you’ll regularly be doing.
+Are you often on the motorway, or are you more likely to be based in towns with frequent access to public charging points?
+What's your typical daily mileage?

-The big concern with electric cars and vans is whether the batteries onboard can still hold a full charge efficiently.
-All batteries degrade over time, and the lithium-ion ones in electric vehicles are no different.
-Ideally, you’d be able to test drive the van with a full charge and keep an eye on the range left in the battery to determine whether it’s holding charge efficiently.
+The big concern with secondhand electric vans is whether their batteries can still hold most of the maximum charge capacity they could when new.
+All batteries degrade over time, and the lithium-ion ones in electric vans are no different.
+Ideally, you’ll be able to test-drive the van with a full charge and keep an eye on the range left in the battery to determine whether it’s holding charge efficiently.

 It’s also important to determine whether the van in question has a leased battery or not.
 Depending on how old the van you're looking at is, you may have to continue making monthly lease payments on the battery, or you may be able to 'buy out' the remainder of the lease from the UK finance arm of the van's manufacturer.

 The other thing to be aware of with electric-van batteries is their warranty.
 Manufacturers of electric vehicles have tended to offer separate, longer warranties on the battery packs specifically, in order to allay buyers' fears about degradation.